-The following document is intended to identify specific considerations not covered under the main agreement between the parties.
+The following document is intended to identify specific considerations not covered elsewhere in the agreement between the parties.
 The specifics are to provide guidance on matters unique to the Laboratory Instructor role.

-Article 4.0 RESPONSIBILITIES OF LAB INSTRUCTORS
+ARTICLE 4.0 RESPONSIBILITIES OF LAB INSTRUCTORS

-- 1.0 Under the guidance of the faculty member(s) in charge of course(s) and reporting to the Chair of the department, Laboratory Instructors are responsible for carrying out instructional and technical and administrative responsibilities and tasks relevant to the assigned laboratories.
-Senior Laboratory Instructors have additional responsibilities as outlined in 3.0 of this Article. - 2.0 Teaching Expectation - a) Instructors involved with laboratory instruction shall have a maximum teaching expectation of 18 contact hours per week (6 three hour lab periods or equivalent).
-This amount shall be decreased proportionately as other academic duties are assigned or if the position is other than full-time. - b) Instructors teaching 3 or 6 credit courses shall receive the normal per course stipend as per Article 2.10 of this Agreement. - 2.1 Instructional Responsibilities and Tasks may include any combination of the following: - a) Introduces the content and methods of the laboratory or tutorial session to the students under the guidance of the course professor; - b) Teaches and/or provides assistance to students in each laboratory session; - c) Keeps regular, posted office hours; - d) Marks laboratory and/or tutorial assignments, reports, and quizzes; - e) Sets up, administers, and assists in invigilating laboratory and tutorial quizzes and examinations under the guidance of the faculty member in charge of the course; - f) Creates and/or revises laboratory and tutorial exercises, manuals, assignments, quizzes, and examinations in consultation with the course professor; - g) Supervises student demonstrators. - 2.2 In addition to the above, certain Technical Responsibilities may be required in any combination of the following: - a) Prepares, sets up, cleans up each laboratory and/or tutorial session's teaching equipment and demonstration materials; - b) Maintains laboratory and/or tutorial equipment; - c) Ensures the safe and orderly storage of laboratory and tutorial equipment, supplies, and chemicals to ensure preparedness for each term; - d) Designs and/or tests new laboratory exercises in consultation with the course
+- 1.0 Under the guidance of the Faculty member(s) in charge of course(s) and reporting to the Chair of the Department, Laboratory Instructors are responsible for carrying out instructional, technical, and administrative responsibilities and tasks relevant to the assigned laboratories.
+Senior Laboratory Instructors have additional responsibilities as outlined in Clause 7.0 and 8.0 of this Article. - 2.0 Instructional Expectation - a) Instructors involved with laboratory instruction shall have a maximum teaching expectation of 18 contact hours per week (6 three hour lab periods or equivalent).
+This amount shall be decreased proportionately as other technical and administrative duties are assigned or if the position is other than full-time. - b) Laboratory Instructors teaching 3 or 6 credit courses shall receive the normal per course stipend as per Article 2.10 of this Agreement. - 3.0 Instructional Responsibilities and Tasks may include any combination of the following to be determined in consultation with course professor: - a) Introduces the content and methods of the laboratory or tutorial session to the students; - b) Teaches and/or provides assistance to students in each laboratory session; - c) Keeps regular, posted office hours; - d) Marks laboratory and/or tutorial assignments, reports, and quizzes; - e) Sets up, administers, and assists in invigilating laboratory and tutorial quizzes and examinations; - f) Creates and/or revises laboratory and tutorial exercises, manuals, assignments, quizzes, and examinations; - g) Supervises student demonstrators. - 4.0 In addition to the above, certain Technical Responsibilities and Tasks may be required in any combination of the following: - a) Prepares, sets up, cleans up each laboratory and/or tutorial session's teaching equipment and demonstration materials; - b) Maintains laboratory and/or tutorial equipment; - c) Ensures the safe and orderly storage of laboratory and tutorial equipment, supplies, and chemicals to ensure preparedness for each term; - d) Designs and/or tests new laboratory and tutorial exercises including web-based content in consultation with the course professor;